apache/datafusion/docs/source/user-guide/sql/explain.md

 ## EXPLAIN ANALYZE

-Shows the execution plan and metrics of a statment.
+Shows the execution plan and metrics of a statement.
 If you need more information output, try to use `EXPLAIN ANALYZE VERBOSE`.

 ```sql